-Many years later, LLCs – more fully, limited liability companies – come along.?
-Right away, we see this three-word phrase is awkward to work with.
-I? suppose that one could have made up a related term to designate? formation, such as “inlimit” or “inLLC”, but, to say the least, those do? not roll off the tongue.
+Many years later, LLCs – more fully, limited liability companies – came along.
+Right away, we see this three-word phrase is somewhat awkward.
+I suppose that one could make up a related term to designate formation: “Inlimit”?
+“InLLC”?
+At best, these do not roll off the tongue.

-Dana H. Shultz, Attorney at Law? +1 510 547-0545? dana [at] danashultz [dot] com
+Dana H. Shultz, Attorney at Law +1 510-547-0545 dana [at] danashultz [dot] com

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.

 Business Entities, Terminology